Scrawk/AperiodicTexturing/README.md

 This project also depends on the [image processing](https://github.com/Scrawk/ImageProcessing) and [common code](https://github.com/Scrawk/Common) library's.

-Note: The current method does not handle creating tileable height maps very well and I am still looking into the best way to do this.
+**Note: The current method does not handle creating tileable height maps very well and
+creating the aperiodic tiles also takes a very long time.
+I am still looking into the best way to do this.**

 There are a lot of methods used to help break up the repeating patterns when texturing but they all involve resampling the texture multiple times and blending the results somehow.